Brian Laudrup: Copenhagen

 Laudrup moved back to Denmark in the spring of 1999 for a brief spell with Copenhagen.
-Playing for the main rivals of former club Brøndby, he was unceremoniously booed by the home fans when he revisited Brøndby Stadium in March 1999, and was also harassed by fans from other Danish clubs.
+Playing for the main rivals of former club Brøndby, he was unceremoniously booed by the home fans when he revisited the Brøndby Stadium in March 1999, and was also harassed by fans from other Danish clubs.

 Ajax

 Family problems resulted in Laudrup joining Ajax.
 Laudrup's registration had reverted to Chelsea after leaving Copenhagen, therefore Ajax and Chelsea had to negotiate a transfer fee.
-He said, "I had offers from 15 clubs and I have the feeling that Ajax is the right club for me.
-I didn't enjoy playing with FC Copenhagen.
+He said: "I had offers from 15 clubs and I have the feeling that Ajax is the right club for me.
+I didn't enjoy playing with Copenhagen.
 I had the same problems there that I had with Chelsea; I could not show more than 70% of my real self."
-Ajax head coach Jan Wouters, who spent a season with Laudrup at Bayern Munich, added, "I like Brian a lot because he can adapt and play several positions."
+Ajax head coach Jan Wouters, who spent a season with Laudrup at Bayern Munich, added: "I like Brian a lot because he can adapt and play several positions."
 After one individually successful season from 1999 to 2000, scoring 15 goals in 38 matches, Laudrup could not play another season due to injuries.
 He was forced to retire from top-level football at age 31 after one of the most successful careers in Danish football.